dreamcodelove/BDHS-SEDA/README.md

 ### Prepare data in MySQL table

-- Download all required dataset files from simplilearn github link provided at bottom of simplilearn assessment page.
+- Download all the required file(s) from link provided at bottom of simplilearn assessment page.

-- Extract the two CSV files in NYSE directory and use simplilearn lab's FTP module to upload datasets into lab.
+- Extract the compressed files and use simplilearn lab's FTP module to upload extracted files into lab.

-- Get quick view of data.

-- Both CSV files include header which is misinterpreted as a record when loading to MySQL table.
+- Both CSV files include header which is misinterpreted as a record when loading to MySQL.
 Modify the user's permission and give write access to delete top lines containing header from both CSV files.

-- Upload a copy of data files in dedicated HDFS directories.
+- Upload a copy of modified data files in two seperate HDFS directories.

+- Use Sqoop to load into MySQL.

 ## Analysis Tasks